 Install Bx Actions

 Note Buddy is an app which automates your S-Pen removal action and Headset removal action.
 You can map an app with an action whenever you plug in headphones on your phone.
 Confused?
 The app detects if the S-Pen has been removed and based on that it invokes an app.
 For example, choose your own sound effects or launch your favorite music app, when you remove or insert the S-Pen.

 Install Note Buddy

 5. Sound Assistant

 Have you ever accidentally played a loud video in the class and the volume bar decreases the ringer volume instead of media volume?
 Samsung has created an app to solve this problem.
-Sound Assistant allows you to add custom media volume bar for every app.
+Sound Assistant allows you to add a custom media volume bar for every app.
 In simple words, if your media volume goes from 0 at the silent mode to 10 at the highest volume.
-You can set level 3 as maximum volume for Instagram and 10 for Spotify app.
+You can set level 3 as maximum volume for Instagram and 10 for the Spotify app.
 Now, if you’ll have to press the volume rocker 10 times to go from muted to 3 volume in the Instagram app but doing so in the Spotify app will take you from mute to volume 10.

 You can set scenarios as to how your phone would sound during work hours or nights.
 Also, you can play sounds from multiple apps simultaneously with this app and that is really impressive.